damsel8/mid-term/concepts/concepts.md

 6. What is a higher order function?
 What is a callback?

-a higher order function is a function that calls upon another function (an anonymous function) and
+a higher order function is a function that calls upon another function (an anonymous function) and it allows us to write "less repetitive code (DRY)" by being able to use "loop" that is called upon with parameters of a collection, and a function (anonymous).